Stephanos Bibas: Professional career

 From 1994 to 1995, Bibas was a law clerk for judge Patrick Higginbotham of the U.S. Court of Appeals for the Fifth Circuit.
 He worked in private practice with the law firm Covington & Burling from 1995 to 1997, then clerked for justice Anthony Kennedy of the U.S. Supreme Court from 1997 to 1998, where he was a co-clerk of Raymond Kethledge.
+Other notable clerks during the 1997-1998 Supreme Court term were Mary-Rose Papandrea and Sri Srinivasan who clerked for Justices Souter and O'Connor, respectively.

 After his Supreme Court clerkship, Bibas was an Assistant United States Attorney for the Southern District of New York from 1998 to 2000.
-He successfully prosecuted the world's leading expert in Tiffany stained glass for hiring a grave robber to steal Tiffany windows from cemeteries.
+He successfully prosecuted Alastair Duncan, the world's leading expert in Tiffany stained glass, for hiring a grave robber to steal Tiffany windows from cemeteries.
+Duncan was sentenced to 27 months in Federal prison.

 Bibas was a research fellow at Yale Law from 2000 to 2001, then became a professor at the University of Iowa College of Law.
 In 2006, Bibas moved to the University of Pennsylvania Law School.
 He received the Robert A. Gorman Award for Excellence in Teaching in 2008.

 Bibas is the 15th-most-cited law professor by the U.S. Supreme Court, U.S. Courts of Appeals, and state high courts as well as the 5th-most-cited professor of criminal law and procedure by law professors.

 Supreme Court clinic

 Bibas also directed Penn Law's Supreme Court clinic, for which he litigated a wide range of appellate cases under consideration by the United States Supreme Court.
-The clinic allows students to assist on real Supreme Court cases, including recruiting, strategising, researching, writing briefs, participating in moot court rehearsals, and attending oral arguments at the Court itself.
+The clinic allows students to assist on real Supreme Court cases, including recruiting, strategizing, researching, writing briefs, participating in moot court rehearsals, and attending oral arguments at the Court itself.
 The Court appointed him to brief and argue Tapia v.
 United States as amicus curiae.
 The Court praised Bibas and the clinic for doing "an exceptionally good job" on that case.